theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-a-yunio-service-with-alteryx.md

 11. Click **[Connect]** to establish a connection to yunIO.
 The Data Connection Manager closes.<br>
 ![yunio-data-source](../assets/images/yunio/articles/yunIO-data-source-connect.png){:class="img-responsive"}
 12. Use the name of a yunIO service as input for the **Download** tool to call the service. <br>
-For more information about calling and passing parameters to yunIO services, see [Calling yunIO Services in Alteryx](#calling-yunio-services-in-alteryx).
+For more information about calling and passing parameters to yunIO services, see [Call yunIO Services in Alteryx](#call-yunio-services-in-alteryx).

 For more information about the Alteryx **Download** tool, see [Alteryx Designer Documentation: Download-Tool](https://help.alteryx.com/20231/designer/download-tool).